ecmwf/IonBeam/README.md

 See [this notebook](examples/notebooks/run_the_pipeline_manually.ipynb) for a walkthrough of assembling the pipeline from various components and then running it.
 This is useful for debugging the output at various stages in the pipeline.

 ## The config
 There's a lot happening in `config/config.yaml`.
-The structure of the file is defined by a set of nested python dataclasses starting with `Config` in `obsproc.core.config_parser`.
+The structure of the file is defined by a set of nested python dataclasses starting with `Config` in `ionbeam.core.config_parser`.

 The three big pieces are the parsers which define how to rename and clean up the input data, `canonical_variables.yaml` which defines a unique internal name, dtype and unit for each variable and `MARS_keys.yaml` which defines how to spit the data out to ODB format.